Recipes

 - 1.5 litres water

-- Inspect the elderflower heads carefully and rinse in cold water.
-Place the flower heads in a large bowl together with the lemon zest.
+- Place the flower heads in a large bowl together with the lemon zest.

 - Bring 1.5 litres of water to the boil, add the sugar and stir to dissolve.
-Remove from the heat and cool for 5 minutes or so.

 - Add the elderflower heads and lemon zest and juice.
 Stir in the citric acid if using.
-Cover with a clean dry tea towel and leave in a cool place to steep overnight.

 - Next day, strain the liquid through a sieve and then a jelly bag or piece of muslin.
-Do not push it through.

 - Pour the syrup into sterilised bottles or jars, seal and store in a cool dry place.
-Keep refrigerated once opened.

 Notes

-Citric acid is a preservative, your cordial will keep better with it but it’s not essential.
+Citric acid is a preservative, your cordial will keep better with it, but it’s not essential.

 Share